mmore500/dishtiny/docs/installation.md

 singularity shell docker://mmore500/dishtiny
 ```

-This'll take a few minutes, so go get yourself a cup of coffee :coffee:.
+This'll take a few minutes, so go get yourself a cup of coffee |:coffee:|.
 When you get back, a shell prompt from the container should be ready to rock and roll.
 At this point, you can check out the source code, make, and run!
 ```bash